Office of Financial Research

 The Office of Financial Research (OFR) is an independent bureau reporting to the United States Department of the Treasury.
-It was established by the Dodd–Frank Wall Street Reform and Consumer Protection Act, whose passage in 2010 was a legislative response to the financial crisis of 2007–08 and the subsequent Great Recession.
+It was established by the Dodd–Frank Wall Street Reform and Consumer Protection Act, whose passage in 2010 was a legislative response to the 2008 financial crisis and the Great Recession.
 The OFR is tasked with (1) collecting and standardizing data, (2) performing applied research and essential long-term research; and (3) developing risk measurement and monitoring tools.
 The OFR is also responsible for providing support to the Financial Stability Oversight Council (FSOC).

 Director

 The director of the Office of Financial Research is appointed for a six-year term.
 Under the Trump presidency, the agency became less independent when the director was made subordinate to the secretary of the Treasury.
 The director, in consultation with the chairman of the FSOC (who is the secretary of the Treasury) proposes the OFR annual budget.
 The director may set salaries of the office's employees “without regard to chapter 51 or subchapter III of chapter 53 of Title 5 of the United States Code, relating to classification of positions and General Schedule pay rates”.